Top 100 Content Marketing Question: How do you get buy-in for a content marketing strategy?

 - 3 company goals, to measure achievement of objectives quantitatively

-- 3 marketing metrics, to measure achievement of strategies quantitatively.
+- 3 marketing metrics, to measure the achievement of strategies quantitatively.

 The strategy defines who is the target audience, what’s in it for them, and what calls to action will move content users along the path from learning to buying.